kaiorosa1/100-days-of-code/log.md

 ### Day 22: February 17, 2019

 **Today's Progress**: I worked on Campo Minado and I finally can say it's finished I'll be revisiting and refactoring and tweaking but all the functionality is done.
 I'm so proud of myself for finishing it.
+I've worked on the Product Landing Page and I decided that it was going to be about Khalid and I added Bootstrap to my project.

 **Thoughts**: It's an amazing feeling when you finsish something you have been working for so long.
 I could've finished earlier but with incremental steps I was able to learn so much and it was not overwhelming.
 Some days were very frustating and other rewarding and I've been learning so much about myself through this challenge.